 Activities since 2012

-SPORTS FOR ALL provides training and project funding to community organizations dealing directly with special needs children.
+Sports For All provides training and project funding to community organisations dealing directly with special needs children.
 This includes:

 - 1-day Sportability Training workshops: the workshops aim to provide community teachers with tips and resources for delivering PE to young people in their communities.

-- 3-day Sportability Training Programmes: in depth Train the Trainers (ToT) programmes are conducted by UK Youth Sport Trust trainers.
+- 3-day Sportability Training Programmes: in-depth Train the Trainers (ToT) programmes conducted by Youth Sport Trust UK trainers.

 - To encourage youth volunteerism through engagement with children with special needs in sports activities.